 Radiator hoses are a vital part of the cooling system that carry hot coolant from the engine through the radiator and circulate it back — cooler — to the engine again.
-There are two hoses, the upper and lower, and they’re thick and sturdy enough to handle both high pressures and immense heat.
+There are two radiator hoses, the upper and lower, and they’re thick and sturdy enough to handle both high pressures and immense heat.
+They are usually made of rubber, but silicone is sometimes used in performance applications.
 It should therefore strike you as odd if you notice one or both have collapsed.
 Don’t panic, however, as radiator hose collapse is usually a straightforward fix.

 Nothing Happens in a Vacuum…Except When it Does

 First of all, it’s important to note that some engines are designed to push coolant through the top hose, the radiator and then out the bottom hose.
 In others, however, the pump is placed to circulate coolant in the opposite direction, through the bottom of the radiator.
-This means one side (where the pump is) is the higher pressure side.
+Neither method is better than the other, it just depends on which way the automotive engineers decided worked best for the vehicle.
+But this means one side (where the pump is) is the higher pressure side of the system.
 Knowing how your cooling system is laid out will help you diagnose issues later on.
 Depending on the problem, one or both hoses can become flattened, and there can be different contributing factors.
 First and foremost, though, a collapsed radiator hose is the result of a vacuum condition.
 Usually, this is caused by a clog or constriction somewhere in the system.